ELanderea/portfolio/README.md

     - Female-directed films scored significantly higher on the Bechdel Test and in audience-based voting.
     - Female composers were more likely to be hired by female directors.

-- **Technologies Used**: Python, MySQL, SQLAlchemy, TMDB API, Bechdel Test API, Matplotlib, Seaborn.
+- **Technologies Used**: Python, MySQL, SQLAlchemy, TMDB API, Bechdel Test API, Matplotlib, Pandas.

 ### 3. [Music School Booking System](https://github.com/ELanderea/BookingSystem)